DiffusionMRITool/dmritool/Documentation/Sphinx/support.rst

 .. include:: meta_keywords.txt
 .. include:: links.inc

-Thank you for your interests on DMRITOOL_.
+Thank you for your interests on DMRITool_.
 We are glad to hear your feedback and support you.

 Mailing List
 ============

-If you have questions about DMRITOOL_, please contact us via dmritool-discussion@www.nitrc.org.
+If you have questions about DMRITool_, please contact us via dmritool-discussion@www.nitrc.org.
 We are glad to answer your questions when you post them to the mailing list.
 For support and discussion, please subscribe to the dmritool-discussion_ mailing list by `nitrc <http://www.nitrc.org/projects/dmritool>`__.